jallanxjallan/onemanairforce/adaptation/scenes/fictitious_registration.md

 ---
 category: past
 date: 10 June 1947
+name: Fictitious Registration
 status: draft
+synopsis: '''Suryadarma commissions Bob to fly a cargo of high-value quinine to Manila and return with essential medicines and spare parts.
+To forstall problems with Philippines aviation authorities, Muharto suggests giving the unregistered Dakota a registration number RI-002.'''
 title: Fictitious Registration
-synopsis: "Suryadarma commissions Bob to fly a cargo of high-value quinine to Manila and return with essential medicines and spare parts.
-To forstall problems with Philippines aviation authorities, Muharto suggests giving the unregistered Dakota a registration number RI-002."

 ---

 In Maguwo  Suryadarma commissions Bob to fly a cargo of high-value quinine to Manila and return with essential